Egg Safety Tips | Egg Storage and Handling

 What does a bad egg smell like?

 Smell is one of the easiest ways to detect a rotten egg.
 The most common odor is a strong, sulfurous one that becomes obvious when you crack open the egg.
-In extreme cases, you may even get a whiff of sulphur before the egg has been cracked.
+In extreme cases, you may even get a whiff of Sulphur before the egg has been cracked.

 More egg safety tips